-The Geneseo Office of Disability Services will work with students individually as needed.
+The Geneseo Office of Accessibility Services will work with students individually as needed.

 To report inaccessible course content, please complete this "Learning Barriers" Google Form using your school email address.
-Personnel from CIT and/or Disability Services will address the situation promptly.
+Personnel from CIT and/or Accessibility Services will address the situation promptly.